subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 ### Restricted Boltzmann Machines

 The Boltzmann machines described in the previous section suffers from the problem that they take too long to train, which is a result of the fact that training require the system to settle down into equilibrium, in both the positive and negative parts of the training cycle.
+In fact it can be shown that the computation of the negative term scales exponentially with system size.
 The Restricted Boltzmann Machine or RBM was designed with the objective of making the training more efficient.

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat49.png)